Head of the Department: Doctor of Medical Sciences, Professor SHAIRGUL KARYPBEKOVNA KASMANBETOVA.

-The main tasks of the Department is to develop in the student a systematic approach to the analysis of information in seeking solutions to problems using theoretical knowledge and practical skills, which ensures the acquisition by graduates of General and Specific competencies in undergraduate training of physicians.
+The main tasks of the Department is to develop in students a systematic approach to the analysis of information in seeking solutions to problems using theoretical knowledge and practical skills, which ensure the acquisition by graduates of General and Specific competencies in undergraduate training of physicians.

 Brief content of disciplines